 - Apply for the North Marin Water District “Cash for Grass” program to replace your thirsty lawn and get $50 per 100 square feet of lawn (up to $400).

-- Interested in installing a Greywater or Rainwater Harvesting system?
+- Interested in installing a Graywater or Rainwater Harvesting system?
 Submit an application to see if your project will qualify for a rebate.

 - Set up a FREE Waterwise House Call from the City of Petaluma.
 Call (707) 778-4507 for an appointment and learn more ways you can save.

-- Apply for City of Petaluma’s “Mulch Madness” Program to receive FREE sheet mulching materials, dropped right off at your house!
+- Apply for City of Petaluma’s “Mulch Madness” Program to receive FREE sheet mulching materials, dropped right off at your house.
+Once you qualify for the City’s program, you can sign-up for a free Daily Acts consultation by filling out our simple application!

 - Learn more ways to save water inside and out with a FREE WaterSmart Water Survey with the City of Rohnert Park.
 Call: (707) 547-1909 to schedule your appointment today!